jasmandeep15/FullStackProject/README.md

 # FullStackProject
-This is my full stack project learning and execution Path.
+This is my full stack project learning and execution path.